luciotato/LiteScript/devel/source-v0.7/Producer_js.lite.md

       var isConstructor = this instance of Grammar.ConstructorDeclaration

-check if this is a 'constructor', 'method' or 'function'

-      if isConstructor
-          # class constructor: JS's function-class-object-constructor
-          .out "function ",.getParent(Grammar.ClassDeclaration).name

-else, method?

-      else if this instance of Grammar.MethodDeclaration
+      if this instance of Grammar.MethodDeclaration

           #get owner where this method belongs to
           if no prefix